confluentinc/event-streaming-patterns/docs/table/projection-table.md

 );
 ```

-Then we'll create a projection table, tracking each `package_id` and the
+Then we'll create a projection table, tracking each `package_id` and its
-newest `location`:
+most recent `location`:

 ```sql
 CREATE OR REPLACE TABLE package_locations AS